 Our students will encounter these principles throughout everyday school life, both in and out of lessons.

 This is used widely at our school.
 Members of the Strategic Leadership Team meet ‘Talk and Toast’ focus groups regularly from all years.
 We have Year Councils elected by the students and appointed Leadership Groups in main school and a Head Student Group in the Sixth Form.
 Each month at the Leadership Team meeting we discuss the student views from these groups.
-Student questionnaires and Focus Groups are also used in the Quality Assurance Team Visit programmes.
+Student questionnaires and Focus Groups are also used in the Quality Improvement Team Visit programmes.
 During the pandemic we moved to much greater use of google forms for obtaining the views of students and to gauge their access to technology and will continue with this.